 Only allow licensed electricians - whether paid or volunteer - to work on electrical systems or appliances.
 Please make sure that they can provide evidence of their qualifications (i.e. a current electrical contractor's licence) as well as their insurance cover (refer section Managing Contractors on page 14).
-Do not engage an unqualified or unlicensed person to undertake electrical work for the parish, as the risk of an electrical accident is not worth the money that may be saved.
+The parish can also perform an online licence check at the web site of the Department of Fair Trading (www.fairtrading.nsw.gov.au) or by phoning the department on 133 220.
+Do not engage an unqualified or unlicensed person to undertake electrical work for the parish, as it may be illegal and the risk of an electrical accident is not worth the money that may be saved.
 If you have expensive sound or lighting equipment, engage a licensed electrician who has specific knowledge of these systems.